Key takeaways

 Debt settlement

-Most people choose to work with a debt settlement company as they have expertise.
+Most people choose to work with a debt settlement company because they have expertise.
 Many debt settlement companies will ask you to stop paying your creditors and instead make payments into a dedicated account.
 Once enough funds have accumulated, the company negotiates with your creditors to accept a smaller lump sum payment.
 The idea is that the creditor will agree to a lower amount as they’d rather receive something than nothing.
-Most debt settlements occur when an account is more than 150 days past due.
+Most debt settlements occur when an account is over 150 days past due.

 As with anything else, credit card modification has pros and cons.
 Yes, you can pay less than you owe, but creditors have no legal obligation to negotiate.
 While you’re working on your debt settlement plan, you stop making payments.
 This means the amount you owe will grow, and late fees and missed payments will all add up, hurting your credit score.
 If the forgiven debt exceeds $600, it is considered taxable income by the IRS.
 Debt settlement does not cover secured debt.
 Lastly, the debt settlement company will charge a fee of 15% to 25% of the original amount for their services.